jakeqaverch/EDA/README.md

 - Majority of the individuals are Caucasian (54.3% of the dataset), followed by Asians (22.8%)
 - Significant portion of the workforce is at the Entry Level (42.4%) and Junior level (36%), indicating a young or early-career workforce.
 Senior levels make up a smaller fraction, which is typical as organizational pyramids narrow at the top
 -  Majority of employees are based in San Francisco and New York.
 Interestingly, we have some remote employees as well
+-  The admin role is just the CEO

 ```sh
 # generate and print descriptive statistics for numeric variables